-Safety plan – if they are not ready to leave the person, you can help them develop a safety plan.
+If they are not ready to leave the person, you can help them develop a safety plan or download the ReMinder app.
 You can consider the following questions: When will they activate the safety plan?
 Where will they go?
 What will they take with them?
 Who needs to be told when the plan is activated?

 Emergency – if the person is in imminent danger, call 000.

 Organisations who can help

 The following organisations can provide specialist advice.
 Visit their websites to get more information and support.

 - 1800 Respect – counselling and resources